TomLingham/Laravel-Searchy/README.md

 Contributing & Reporting Bugs
 ----------------------------------------
 If you would like to improve on the code that is here, feel free to submit a pull request.
 If you find any bugs, submit them here and I will respond as soon as possible.
-Plesae make sure to include as much information as possible.
+Please make sure to include as much information as possible.

 Road Map
 ----------------------------------------
-Too the future!
-The intention is to, eventually:
+To the future!
+The intention is to (eventually):

 1. Remove Searchy's dependancy on Laravel
 2. Include more drivers for more advanced searching (Including file system searching, indexing and more)